Near normal temperatures continue Tuesday into the week as school starts

 Very slight cooling is expected Tuesday.

-Most areas are within the 5 degree range or normal highs for the week.
+Most areas are within the five degree range or normal highs for the week.

 70-85 degree ranges can be expected in coastal areas and about 85-98 inland.